Bet on the Horse, Course, or Jockey

 What else?
 What are your thoughts on the terms horse, jockey, or course?

-5 thoughts on “Bet on the Horse, Course, or Jockey
+6 responses to “Bet on the Horse, Course, or Jockey”

 I really like this post!
 Very thought provoking.
 A great jockey can make a great horse; but the opposite sounds impossible.
 There are fewer bettors who may show up at a poor course.
 There is also the situation where a good horse, with a good jockey is on a great track, the odds aren’t too good, but the payout is higher.